Ramsay Bolton: Appearance and personality

 Ramsay is described as ugly and fleshy, with the sloping and big-boned body of someone who will be fat later in life.
 His skin is blotchy and pink, with long, brittle black hair.
-His two most distinctive features are his eyes — small and close-set, pale and icy like his father Roose — and his mouth, consisting of two fleshy, wide lips that form a "wormy" smile.
+His two most distinctive features are his eyes—small and close-set, pale and icy like those of his father, Roose—and his mouth, consisting of two fleshy, wide lips that form a "wormy" smile.
 The armor he wears in battle is red and black, resembling a flayed man opening his mouth to scream.
 He carries a flaying knife wrought of yellow bone.

 Ramsay is a vicious, savage and thoroughly unpredictable psychopath who enjoys rape, necrophilia and torture.
 He practises the sadistic Bolton custom of flaying his captives alive and keeps a pack of female hunting dogs that he uses to hunt down stripped-naked young women before raping and killing them; he names his dogs after women he has killed and brings back their flayed skin as a gruesome trophy.
-Despite this brutality, Ramsay is not unintelligent; he is a cunning and brutal tactician who is good at thinking on his feet, and a capable manipulator who pretends to be charming when he needs.
+Despite this brutality, Ramsay is not unintelligent; he is a cunning and brutal tactician who is good at thinking on his feet, and a capable manipulator who pretends to be charming when he needs to.
 He is nonetheless described by his father as at times rash and foolish, whose violent "amusements" would make him a poor ruler in the North.
 Ramsay is a capable fighter but was never properly trained, and thus uses a wild and aggressive fighting style, wielding his sword "as if it were a butcher's cleaver".

 Storylines

 A Clash of Kings

 While his father is at war in A Clash of Kings, Ramsay is named castellan of the Dreadfort.
-After Lord Hornwood and his heir are killed fighting for Robb Stark, Ramsay forcibly marries Lady Hornwood to claim her lands, before starving her to death.
-He escapes justice by switching places with his servant Reek, who is killed instead; Rodrik Cassel brings Ramsay, in the guise of Reek, back to Winterfell, intending to have him testify to Ramsay's crimes before being executed.
+After Lord Hornwood and his heir are killed fighting for Robb Stark, Ramsay forcibly marries Lady Hornwood to claim her lands before starving her to death.
+He escapes justice by switching places with his servant Reek, who is killed instead; Rodrik Cassel brings Ramsay, disguised as Reek, back to Winterfell, intending to have him testify to Ramsay's crimes before executing him.
 However, Theon Greyjoy and the Ironborn capture Winterfell and release Ramsay in exchange for a vow of service to Theon.
 When Theon's hostages escape, Ramsay murders two peasant boys and convinces Theon to present the corpses as those of Bran and Rickon Stark.
 As the Northerners move to take back Winterfell, Ramsay persuades Theon to let him ride to the Dreadfort to gather reinforcements.
 He returns with an army of Bolton soldiers and massacres the Northern relief force, but then proceeds to kill the Ironborn, burn Winterfell, and take Theon prisoner.